 Quality of Work | Undergraduate students must maintain the minimum grade point average specified by the school, college, or academic program to remain in good academic standing.
 Students whose academic performance drops below these minimum thresholds will be placed on academic probation. |

-- Develop close reading skills that emphasize accuracy and precision in translation.
+- Demonstrate close reading skills that emphasize accuracy and nuance in translation.

-- Gain competency with core texts of the ancient western and near eastern literary canon.
+- Demonstrate competency with texts and authors from the classical and near eastern tradition.

 First Year | |||